ensuring knowledge, enhancing quality

 Q, What is the registration fee?

-A. Registration is available for all at a very small rate of £15.00 per delegate - this will include access to the Keynote presentations, the Careers Fair, the podium presentations and poster sessions.
+A. Registration is available for all for £15.00 per delegate - this will include access to the Keynote presentations, the Careers Fair, the podium presentations and poster sessions.
 It will also cover lunch, refreshments and the drinks reception at the end of the event.
+Due to the substantial subsidy provided by JPAG to host this event, unfortunately no concessions or bursaries are available.

 FOR PRESENTERS